Pro100-Almaz/Pro100-Almaz/README.md

 ### I'm a Python and Fullstack Developer!!!

 - 🔭 I am from KZ
-- 📫 I have a bachelor's degree from Nazarbayev University (Inw)
+- 📫 I have a bachelor's degree from Nazarbayev University
 - 🌱 I enjoy developing